 Changes and warfare are with me.

-I wish I had given up the spirit, and no eye had seen me.
+I wish I had died and no eye had seen me.

 I should have been carried from the womb to the grave.